 Some key takeaways from the discussion include:

 What does this mean for SBIR/STTR interested businesses?
 More reporting, so document everything, and more strict requirements on the outcomes of Phase I and Phase II awards.
 We at govmates are big fans of alternate procurement opportunities because we like to see businesses, especially the small and nontraditional ecosystem, win more work.
+SBIR/STTR provide valuable opportunities for small businesses, much like OTAs do.
 So, go forth and SBIR!